Code-Institute-Submissions/dilner1-House_of_Tea_DecResub/TESTING.md

 **House of Tea**

+DATABASE_URL can be shortened, currently it explicetely states the database url.

 AUTH_PASSWORD_VALIDATORS are too long for validation however these lines cannot be split any further without breaking the site.